 Winter and spring malting barley production has expanded to new regions across the country in recent years.
 As climate change continues to affect weather patterns across North America, opportunities for new winter malting barley acreage will increase but exposure to excess moisture conditions around harvest time could also increase.
 Excessive moisture after physiological maturity (PM) increases the risk of pre-harvest sprouting (PHS), causing the grain to sprout in the field before it is harvested.
 Selection for superior malting quality in varieties bred for drier environments is often associated with low grain dormancy and PHS susceptibility.
 Barley lines with PHS resistance that are not sufficiently after-ripened have the opposite problem, not germinating or not germinating uniformly during malting.
 Some winter barley varieties display prolonged post-harvest dormancy resulting in increased grain storage costs for growers and malthouses.
 Developing an understanding of PHS and the dormancy period in both winter and spring malting barley germplasm would be a valuable resource for variety development.
 This project will expand on previous PHS/dormancy research in spring germplasm.

-Prior AMBA-supported Cornell University research mapped both known and novel genomic regions associated with PHS, grain dormancy, and germination rate in a panel of two-row spring malting barley breeding lines (SMBB, n=416).This work also led to the discovery of a recombination between two genes associated with dormancy and germination at the Seed Dormancy 2 (SD2) locus on chromosome 5H.
+Prior AMBA-supported Cornell University research mapped both known and novel genomic regions associated with PHS, grain dormancy, and germination rate in a panel of two-row spring malting barley breeding lines (SMBB, n=416).This work also led to the discovery of a recombination between two closely linked genes associated with dormancy and germination at the Seed Dormancy 2 (SD2) locus on chromosome 5H.
 A unique combination of variants at each gene appears to confer PHS resistance without compromising malting quality (Figure 1) but more work is needed to confirm and understand this interaction.

 This grant would support a single-year project to 1) genotype and phenotype a collaborative set of winter/facultative barley doubled haploid (DH) lines developed by Oregon State University for PHS and for germination traits at three time points and 2) add to the existing Cornell spring barley PHS/dormancy dataset by further characterizing SD2 recombinant lines, collecting another season of data on the SMBB, and phenotyping a diverse set of European landraces from the John Innes Centre, Norwich, UK (JIC) to identify unique alleles in the SD2 region.
 Germination trait data collection for the winter and spring panels will be complete by December 2020.
 This project has two primary challenges.
 The first is a level of uncertainty about the winter hardiness of the DH lines.
 Even though winter hardy parents were used in the crosses, some of the lines may not survive the winter however, backup seed was produced in the greenhouse.
 The second challenge is the labor intensive germination phenotyping.
 Sampling grain for germination assays and subsequent phenotyping is highly time sensitive and time consuming.
 Securing adequate labor to phenotype both large populations is critical to the success of this project.